 The British Academy of Film and Television Arts is an independent charity that supports, develops and promotes the art forms of the moving image by identifying and rewarding excellence, inspiring practitioners and benefiting the public.

 The BAFTA's annual film awards ceremony, which takes place in February, is known as the British Academy Film Awards or "the BAFTAs".
 They are awarded for the best work – of any nationality seen on British cinema screens – during the preceding year.

 Two of the awards categories are BAFTA Award for Best Short Film and BAFTA Award for Best Short Animation.
 These awards celebrate innovative and experimental short fiction and non-fiction films and animation.

-The British Council is proud to invite you to discover the 2017 BAFTA Shorts, the best British short films of the year.
+The British Council invites you to discover the 2018 BAFTA Shorts, the best British short films of the year.

 The British Council created a touring programme called “The BAFTA Short Film Nominees”.
 This has run for several years in Spain, and in 2017 for the first time in Portugal.
 More than 10.000 people regularly enjoy this programme of films which each year presents the most outstanding British film productions.
 From comedy to tragedy, from documentaries to fiction, from stop-motion to animation; the formats, themes and genres contained in these shorts reflect the diversity of creativity “made in the UK”.